 Based on how you decide to standardize and merge your instances, the consolidation process may affect the user experience, accessibility, and data for your users.
 It's important that you communicate all expected differences throughout the process, and provide your end users with any documentation and education they may need regarding these changes.

 Standardize application setup

-When reviewing all your current Server application instances, you will need to review their setup, such as custom fields, workflows, add-ons, customizations, etc. Stakeholders will need to review these against the needs of all your users, and decide which of these to include in the consolidated Data Center application.
+When reviewing all your current Server application instances, you will need to review their setup, such as custom fields, workflows, apps, customizations, etc. Stakeholders will need to review these against the needs of all your users, and decide which of these to include in the consolidated Data Center application.
 For example, one of the application instances may have a workflow used by a handful of people to track blog posts, and you may decide that it isn't necessary to implement across the entire organization.
-For any add-ons moved to the Data Center application, it's important to upgrade their licenses to match the license tier of Data Center that you are using.
+For any apps moved to the Data Center application, it's important to upgrade their licenses to match the license tier of Data Center that you are using.
 Additionally, it's important to review, modify, and communicate any changes in user permissions and privileges.
 For example, administrators of the individual application instances may not remain as administrators of the Data Center application.

 After determining the application setup for the consolidated Data Center application, you will need to merge the different instances into a single destination instance, which is the first node of the Data Center cluster.
 Merging instances migrates all desired projects, spaces, etc., from a source instance of the application to a destination instance without destroying the configuration and data of the destination instance.
 Before starting the process, build a timeline for merging each instance one at a time, and communicate that schedule to your users, including any possible downtime your users may experience.
 The following steps provide a high-level guide for merging each instance:

-- Perform a backup the destination instance.
+- Perform a backup of the destination instance.

 - Upgrade the source instance to the application version installed on the destination instance.